Difficulty swallowing foods or liquids.

 What is dysphagia?

-If you have a problem swallowing foods or liquids, you may have dysphagia.
+If you have a problem swallowing foods or liquids, you may have condition called “dysphagia”.
+Dysphagia is taken from the Greek meaning difficulty swallowing.
 This means it may take more time and effort to move food or liquid from your mouth to your stomach.
 Difficulty swallowing may also be associated with pain.
-In some cases you may not be able to swallow.
+In some cases you may not be able to move food or liquid beyond the esophagus.

 What causes dysphagia?